MARKETING ANALYTICS2025-10-13

 What is Marketing Mix Modeling?

-Marketing Mix Modeling (MMM) is the application of mathematical and statistical techniques to marketing data in order to estimate the effects of marketing variables on customer behavior.
+Marketing Mix Modeling (MMM) is the application of mathematical and statistical techniques to marketing data to estimate the effects of marketing variables on customer behavior.

 Using statistical and analytical tools, MMM analyzes the past and predicts the future impact of marketing decisions.

-Before the advent of digital, traditional marketers had the use of Marketing Mix Modeling on various mixes of marketing variables to fall back on.
+Before the advent of digital, traditional marketers could rely on Marketing Mix Modeling for various mixes of marketing variables.

-MMM is the use of statistical and analytical tools to quantify the impact of marketing decisions of the past and predict future impact.
+MMM involves using statistical and analytical tools to quantify the impact of past marketing decisions and predict future impacts.

 The idea is to use the models to predict future success by changing and optimizing the marketing mix.